raderj89/intro_to_rails/Guides/automated_testing.md

       end
     end

 And that's all the introduction I'm going to give you for now.
-You'll become very familiar with rspec testing soon enough, but for now just be aware that it exists and that its important is proportional to the complexity of your app.
+You'll become very familiar with rspec testing soon enough, but for now just be aware that it exists and that its importance is proportional to the complexity of your app.